 - After three months, the liquidator will release a report providing information about the corporation’s asset and liability values, the status of the liquidation, the likelihood of receiving a dividend, and possible recovery strategies.

-- Creditors may either attend meetings or organize them to discuss the liquidation’s progress.
+- Creditors may either attend meetings or organise them to discuss the liquidator's progress.
 If the meeting requires a vote, the creditors can vote on resolutions such as the amount being offered to creditors, the liquidator’s fees, and the removal and replacement of the liquidator.

 Liquidator

-An independent liquidator is responsible for managing the company, ensuring adequate protection for creditors, officers, and members.
+An independent liquidator is responsible for managing the company and ensuring adequate protection for creditors, officers, and members.
 The liquidator will:

 - Find, protect, and realise the firm’s assets.